 Alabama energy assistance programs like Efficiency Forward Grants offers grants to low-income families in Alabama.
 The charity fund was created in 1992 and works with non-profits in the area of health and human services.

 The goal is the save on energy bills.
-These grants help pay a portion of your energy bill and help to lower your overall energy bills.
-Funding is limited for this incentive.
-For more information contact Alabama Power.
+These grants pay a portion of your energy bill, and also help lower your energy bills.
+However, funding is limited for this incentive.
+Money for this program is limited.
+If you need help or more information, contact Alabama Power.
+1 (800) 245-2244.